Cat’s Claw

 Medicinal Benefits

-• Antiviral properties: Could assist the body in combating viral infections.
+• Antiviral properties: Shows potential in helping the body fight viral infections

 History and Folklore